aliirz1992/base-guild-ali/README.md

-active on base on AerodromeFi and Uniswap! explore the base eccosystem and active! swap and bridge with codes in heyelsaAI!
+active on base on AerodromeFi and Uniswap! explore the base eccosystem and active! swap and bridge with codes in heyelsaAI! you can find elsa in base app easily!